E. Ahamed

 Ahamed served as the National President, Indian Union Muslim League between 2008 and 2017.
 He was the first Indian Union Muslim League union minister in independent India.
 In 2004, he was famously dispatched by Atal Bihari Vajpayee to the United Nations (Geneva) to represent India.

 Early life

-E. Ahamed was born on 29 April 1938 at Cannanore, Malabar District to Edappakath Nafeesa Beevi and Ovintakath Abdul Khader (in a merchant family).
+E. Ahamed was born on 29 April 1938 in a merchant family in Kannur, Malabar District (Now Kannur district, Kerala), to Edappakath Nafeesa Beevi and Ovintakath Abdul Khader.
 He carried his mother's 'house name' as his initials as the tradition among the Cannanore Mappilas.

-He graduated from Government Brennen College, Tellicherry and later obtained a law degree from Trivandrum Law College.
+He graduated from Government Brennen College, Tellicherry and later obtained a law degree from Government Law College, Thiruvananthapuram.
 He was the first General Secretary of the M. S. F., the students' wing of Indian Union Muslim League.
-He also worked as a reporter for the Chandrika newsapaper.
+He also worked as a reporter for the Chandrika newspaper.
 Ahamed married Zuhara in 1961 (died in an accident in 1999).
 The couple has three children.